sfrwmaker/Arduino_Hot_Air_Gun/README.md

 Release history:
 Jan 6 2022, version 2.00
-* The hadrware part revisited
+* The hardware part revisited
 * The firmware part revisited and recreated